radius-project/design-notes/recipe/2023-08-drift-management.md

 ## Overview

 When a Radius portable resource consuming a recipe is redeployed, the recipe is retrieved from the source and redeployed.
-Garbage collection of the recipe resources that aren't included in the currently deployed resources compared to the list of resources from the previous deployment needs to be handled by separately for certain recipe types.
+Any unused resources that are no longer included in the output resources of current recipe deployment compared to the previous deployment output need to be deleted by Radius for certain recipe types.
 For Terraform recipes, Terraform automatically manages deletion of the unused resources from previous state using the Terraform state file.
 For Bicep recipes however this needs to managed by Radius.

 To address this for Bicep, we have implemented a solution that identifies the output resources that are no longer relevant to the recipe and delete each resource individually using the resource delete API.
 This functionality is currently implemented in the create/update controller of portable resources, tightly coupling the controller with Bicep specific behavior.
-To ensure flexibility in supporting different recipe types, we are moving garbage collection cleanup to recipe type specific abstraction layer - recipe driver.
+To ensure flexibility in supporting different recipe types, we are moving garbage collection of unused resources to per recipe specific abstraction layer - recipe driver.

 This document delves into the architectural updates to the recipe deployment flow and the API updates proposed in the recipe engine and Driver.